UACamgianTeam/ObjectDetectionTraining/README.md

-# Model Retraining
+# Model Training
-Scripts for retraining Tensorflow Zoo models on a selective subset of COCO classes
+Scripts for (re)training Tensorflow Zoo models on a selective subset of COCO classes

+## Dependencies
+Run `./install_deps.sh` to install necessary dependencies.
+Set the environment variable `NOT_NVIDIA=true` if you are installing on a non-Jetson device.

+The script creates a Python virtual environment, which you can activate by running `source env/bin/activate`.

 ## Generating input data
 The Tensorflow API uses a special type of file for its input images: The [TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord) format.